amethon/www/_reflections/journal2.md

 As we made our way through the corridors and passageways, Gerard explained the various systems and machinery that keep the ship running smoothly.
 He showed me the engine room, where the powerful engines and generators were located, and explained how they worked to power the ship through the waves.

 We also visited the bridge, where Navigator Francois was busy plotting our course.
 He greeted us with a friendly smile and explained how he used a variety of instruments and tools to keep the ship on course.
-It was a fascinating experience, and I was struck by the complexity and precision of the navigation process.
+It was a fascinating experience, and I was captivated by the complexity and precision of the navigation process.

 Finally, Gerard took me to the laboratory, where the Dr. Hernandez was busy conducting a variety of experiments and studies.
 The room was filled with all manner of scientific instruments and equipment, and I was amazed by the breadth and depth of the research being conducted on board.